India moves to end Kashmir's autonomous status | DW | 05.08.2019

 Earlier on Monday, Kashmir was in a major security lockdown as Indian government forces were deployed to lay steel barricades, place razor wires on roads, and cut off intersections in Srinagar, the region's principle city.
 Internet services were also suspended as a way of disrupting any potential protests.

-A number of state leaders were placed under house arrest in a sign of rising tensions in the region due to Indian officials issuing an alert over possible militant attacks by Pakistan-based groups.
+A number of state leaders were placed under house arrest in a sign of rising tensions in the region after Indian officials issued an alert over possible militant attacks by Pakistan-based groups.

 Read more: Will democracy take hold in Pakistan's restive tribal areas?